ara-lang/ara-lang.io/docs/expressions/functional-operations.md

 };
 ```

-In any of the examples above, you can see that we need much less code to write the functional expression.

 ## Pipe Operator

 The pipe operator `|>` is used to chain together multiple function calls in a readable manner.
 The left-hand side of the operator is evaluated and passed to the right-hand side and so on.